Overv/Open.GL/content/context.md

 - SDL uses dynamic linking, so make sure that the shared library (`SDL2.dll`, `SDL2.so`) is with your executable.
 - Add the `include` folder to your include path.

-> SDL requires you to use the full prototype for `main`, you will get linker errors if you don't specify the prototype with command-line arguments.

 To verify that you're ready, try compiling and running the following snippet of code:

 	#include <SDL.h>